hartwigmedical/hmftools/orange/README.md

 ### Version History and Download Links

 - Upcoming
+    - New ORANGE-datamodel (v2.0.0) with lots of datamodel renames and clean-ups.
     - Data is displayed in the report as "NA" in case of purple QC failure, in case the data by itself is not interpretable (e.g. TML)
     - The TMB status (high vs low) is displayed on the front page along with the actual TMB
     - The status of UGT1A1 is displayed on the front page